The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 emit_signal("signal", ...) | Emits the given signal.
 The signal must exist, so it should be a built-in signal of this class or one of its parent classes, or a user-defined signal.
 This method supports a variable number of arguments, so parameters are passed as a comma separated list.
 Example: emit_signal("hit", weapon_type, damage) or emit_signal("game_over") is_on_ceiling() | KinematicBody2D function.
 Returns true if the body is on the ceiling.
 Only updates when calling move_and_slide.
 Use this function to stop element from floating along the underside of platforms. get_overlapping_bodies() | Area2D function.
 Returns a list of intersecting PhysicsBody2Ds.
 For performance reasons (collisions are all processed at the same time) this list is modified once during the physics step, not immediately after objects are moved.
-Consider using signals instead.
+Consider using signals instead. look_at() | Rotates the node so it points towards the point, which is expected to use global coordinates. get_global_mouse_position | Returns the global position of the mouse.

 ### 16.4.
 Hot Keys
 Function | Description